onewelcome/react-lib-components/CONTRIBUTING.md

 The path to your component might not be correct.
 Make sure to correct it if necessary and create the `COMPONENT_NAME.mdx` file with the snippet further down.
 </sub>

-### React Component Library Unit test snippet
+### React Component Library unit test snippet

 <details>
   <summary>Show me the snippet!</summary>
   <pre>
   <code>
-"React test with Jest & React Testing Library": {
+"Component Library Test": {
-  "prefix": "reacttest",
+  "prefix": "cltest",
   "body": [
     "import React from 'react';",
     "import { ${1:component}, Props } from './${1:component}';",